Nero-DG/Noir-Digi/src/content/poems/gogol-drive.md

 The horizon expands all around the plastic night
 Fuck knows that even mean….
 I have now reached terminal zero of the great whatever :
-The cristallisation of meaning intensifies but only outside,
+The crystallisation of meaning intensifies but only outside,
 It is becoming more alien every hour,
 I feel paradoxically connected to it.
 It’s the average extinction,